“An Inconvenient Study” was designed to fool the susceptible

 • Vitamin C, B1, B3 – Drive fat metabolism and support L-carnitine production – the substance that converts fat in the muscles into energy.
 The result: more fat burning, more energy, more performance in everyday life and during exercise, for men.
 In women: Support fat, protein and carbohydrate metabolism and the production of L-carnitine, which is essential for transporting fatty acids into muscle cells for energy, thereby boosting fat burning.

 • This isn’t a fad – it’s targeted support for men who want to get their body back in shape.
-If you want to lose the belly fat and feel fitter again, LifeGauge is the way to go, for men.
+If you want to lose the belly fat and feel fitter again, LifeGauge is the way to go (for men).

 • This isn’t a fad – this is science for effective fat burning.
 Those who want real results choose Purisaki.
-The rest can keep hoping for miracles, for women.
+The rest can keep hoping for miracles (for women).

 A little further down each promotional page we read: